jalalah/389Rfall18/week/5/writeup/README.md

 ### Flow of my code

-My approach to creating both *my_memset* and *my_strncpy* in assembly was to first look at how the methods were implemented in C. I copied the same flow of this example as much as I could.
+My approach to creating both *my_memset* and *my_strncpy* in assembly was to first look at how the methods were implemented in C. I copied the same flow of the C implementation as much as I could because it was a solid base and a solution I knew worked.

 In both *my_memset* and *my_strncpy* I only ever copied the string length parameter (third parameter for both methods) over to a new register.
 This means the registers *rdi* and *rsi* continued to hold the parameters passed into them.